sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 - One-liner functions, where the scope of a variable is a single line: easy to follow (example: `[8, 16].map(x => x + 'px')`).
 - Global variables, whose scope is infinite: a variable can be used or modified anywhere in the project, and there’s no way to know which value it holds at any given moment, which often leads to bugs.
 That’s why many developers have been [advocating against global variables](https://wiki.c2.com/?GlobalVariablesAreBad) for decades.

 Usually, the shorter the scope, the better.
-However, religious scope shortening has the same issues as splitting code into many teeny-tiny functions: it’s easy to overdo it and hurt readability.
+However, extreme scope shortening has the same issues as splitting code into many teeny-tiny functions: it’s easy to overdo it and hurt readability.

 I> We talk about splitting code into functions in the [Divide and conquer, or merge and relax](#divide) chapter.